siddharthramanan/TeamCoders_Event_Based_Model/Git_GitHub/5_Git_Commit_History.md

 ## How to use git log
 Lets see how we can create a commit history (different versions of the file), observe the changes of the file and recall the changes for a commit.

 From the previous example we will change the pizza.txt file.
-This time I'll change the tomato sause.
+This time I'll change the tomato sauce.

 ```bash
 nano pizza.txt